 - Under "Degree Objective" select "Master of Science (MS) in Biotechnology"

 - **PLEASE NOTE**: You do NOT need to list potential graduate advisors in Section C of the supplementary application.
 Stem Cell Program students do not conduct research with Sacramento State faculty, so you there is no need to list three Sac State faculty here.
 Students will be matched with research advisors at UC Davis after the program begins.

 - Statement of Purpose: In 1-2 single-spaced pages, please describe your interest in stem cell research, your interest in our specific program, your career goals, and any barriers you have faced.
 Please also describe any experiences that have prepared you for our program.

 - Two letters of recommendation

 To submit supplementary materials described you must:

-|Applicants will be intermittently notified if they will be invited to a Skype interview
+|Applicants will be intermittently notified if they will be invited to a Zoom interview.

 Sacramento State Stem Cell Program Academic Committee

 The Stem Cell Program Academic Committee provides continued support for the duration of the program.